Table of Contents

 - Each employee may select one personal holiday each calendar year in accordance with the following:

-Article 22 – Vacation Leave
+Article 22 – Vacation Time Off

 22.1.
 Consistent with station policy, every bargaining unit Employee shall be entitled to vacation leave in the same manner as non-bargaining unit employees.
 Management shall make every effort to approve leave requests within two weeks of the date the request is submitted in Workday.